VanZandtr/mtgbot/README.md

   7.)
 Refer to Additional Options to set trending options

  ## Automation (Windows):
-   Refer to link on how to automate a .bat file with Task Scheduler:
+   Refer to link on how to automate a .py file with Task Scheduler:
    https://www.youtube.com/watch?v=n2Cr_YRQk7o

  ## Final Product: